Questions about placements

 The requirements of the Law Council of Australia’s PLT Competency Standards for Entry-Level Lawyers are that part-time placements should be at least two days (or 4 half days) per week in order to ensure grads are able to meaningfully engage in the work experience.

-Do I need to start my CLC placement in January?
+Do I need to start my placement in January?

 Ideally you’d start your placement after completing the January intensive week, when we go through core practical skills you need to transition from being a law student to being a law graduate.

-It’s possible to start a placement before January if you can arrange this with your CLC during the interview process - you’ll need to confirm this with us before you start.
+It’s possible to start a placement before January if you can arrange this with your placement during the interview process - you’ll need to confirm this with us before you start.

 Absolutely.
-Again, this depends on you and you and the CLCs can come up with arrangements that suit you all.
+Again, this depends on you and the organisation.
+Between the two of you, you can come up with arrangements that suit you all.
 We encourage our grads to spend significant periods of time at each placement in order to meaningfully engage in the work and work on developing skills.

-The CLCs we work with really do invest a lot of time and effort into the training they offer.
+However please understand that the CLCs we work with really do invest a lot of time and effort into the training they offer.
 Generally, the longer you stay, the better you get as you get to practice your skills.
-So, for example, we wouldn’t recommend doing a couple of a weeks each by chopping-and-changing with several different CLCs.
+So, for example, we wouldn’t recommend doing a couple of weeks each by chopping-and-changing with several different CLCs.

-What kind of work will I be doing at my CLC placement?
+What kind of work will I be doing at my placement?

-Every CLC does different kinds of work depending on the area of law involved and the kinds of clients they have.
-The CLCs will give you more information about what to expect during the interview process.
+Every organisation does different kinds of work depending on the area of law involved and the kinds of clients they have.
+The organisation will give you more information about what to expect during the interview process.

 Some kinds of work that grads do on their placements include:

-What if I get a paid job before I finish my placement?
+What if I get a paid job before I finish my volunteer CLC placement?

 Get in touch with us and your CLC ASAP!
 You’re there at the CLC as a volunteer and if you get an early job offer, of course you can leave the placement with our blessing.
 It's best if you give the CLC lots of notice and keep them in the loop of where you are applying.
 There’s no need to be secretive about your desire to want a job – we all understand!